 Scenario 1: Scattered sticky notes, rogue Google documents, Excel spreadsheets for days, budgeting books, email follow-ups galore, deadlines scrawled on personal calendars.
 (Probably sounds like a nightmare, huh?)

-Scenario 2: Everything you need to know about the progress and resources of a project visualized on a portfolio dashboard that your whole team can view.
+Scenario 2: An organized dashboard with everything you need to know about the progress and resources of your project visualized on a portfolio dashboard that your whole team can view.
 (Much better, right?)

 Tracking projects is vital to success in any industry.
 Project dashboards can help you do this.
 Visual project management is not just about making things look pretty—you need project management tracking tools to keep yourself and your team organized, informed, and on course.

 This article will help you quickly compare and evaluate the best PM tools that specialize in or otherwise emphasize a project status dashboard as a primary component of the software, they’re the best of the best project management dashboard software.